America's finest city? Maybe. America's funnest city? Without a doubt.

 San Diego Velodrome

-2221 Morley Field Drive, Balboa Park
+2221 Morley Field Drive, San Diego

 One of just 20 or so outdoor velodrome tracks in the United States, San Diego Velodrome’s 333-meter concrete, oval track sits at the edge of a canyon beyond the baseball diamond in Balboa Park's Morley Field.
 It hosts Tuesday-night bicycle races from April through September.
 Admission is free for spectators, who sit on the bleachers and are treated to racing events.
 Many former and current world champions are among those competing for bragging rights and free beer.

 Look forward to bringing your own grub, your own adult refreshments, and leashed dogs; the track will provide the downtown views and the excitement.